 Arizona’s budget crisis in recent years posed a new challenge for Yuma as the two state historic parks bookending its riverfront redevelopment area were threatened with closure.
 But the community rallied to “save” the parks, and the Yuma Crossing National Heritage Area assumed management of the Quartermaster Depot in late 2009 and the Yuma Territorial Prison in early 2010.

 With the help of grants, community fundraising, and capital funding from Arizona State Parks, major improvements to the grounds, buildings and museum exhibits have been completed and historic adobe structures have been reroofed and restored at both parks.
-With the relocation of the Yuma Visitors Center to the Quartermaster Depot and aggressive regional advertising, both state parks are now in the black and have a bright future.
+To ensure a bright future for these parks, new master plans are being developed in cooperation with Arizona State Parks and National Park Service.

 (Want Yuma history in even more excruciating detail?